 • Interview attire (if needed): up to $200

-Two to three in-person interviews can cost $400 to $2,000 depending on how far you need to travel.
+Two to three in-person interviews can cost $800 to $2,000+ depending on how far you need to travel.
+Virtual interviews, where available, eliminate these costs entirely.
+When programs offer a choice, the virtual option can save hundreds per interview.

 Pre-Application Costs